microsoftgraph/microsoft-graph-docs-contrib/concepts/throttling.md

 ### Excel service limits

-See [Throttling](workbook-best-practice.md#throttling) for explanations and best practices related to Excel service throttling.
+For explanations and best practices related to Excel service throttling, see [Throttling](workbook-best-practice.md#throttling).
 The following numbers represent part of the limits.

 [!INCLUDE [Excel throttling documentation](../includes/throttling-excel.md)]